CodeRedModding/CodeRed-Launcher/README.md

 ## 📦 Download
 #### If this is your first time using CodeRed, you can [click this link](https://github.com/CodeRedModding/CodeRed-Launcher/releases/latest/download/CodeRedLauncher.zip) to download the latest version of the installer!

+## 🗑️ Uninstall
+#### Want to fully remove CodeRed from your system?
+[Click this link](https://github.com/CodeRedModding/CodeRed-Launcher/releases/latest/download/CodeRedUninstaller.zip) to download the uninstaller.

 ## 🗺️ Previews

 ![](Previews/Dashboard.png?raw=true)